Kurdish leader Barzani announces resignation as independence vote backfires

-Iraqi Kurdish leader Masoud Barzani informed the region's parliament on Sunday that he would give up his position as president on Nov.
+Iraqi Kurdish leader Masoud Barzani said he would give up his position as president on Nov.
 1, after an independence referendum he championed backfired and triggered a regional crisis.

-Barzani, who has campaigned for Kurdish self-determination for nearly four decades, asked parliament in a letter to take measures to fill the resulting power vacuum.
-"I refuse to continue in the position of president of the region after November 1," said the letter, which was published by his Kurdistan Democratic Party.
-"I will continue serving Kurdistan as a Peshmerga", or Kurdish fighter.

-The region's parliament met in the Kurdish capital Erbil on Sunday to discuss the letter, in which Barzani said his presidential powers should be divided between the government, parliament and judiciary.
-It was not clear whether lawmakers needed to vote to accept his decision to step down.
+There was high drama at the Kurdish parliament, which was stormed by armed protesters as it met to approve the veteran leader's resignation as Kurdish president.
+Some MPs were barricaded in their offices on Sunday evening.

+In a televised address, his first since Iraqi forces launched a surprise offensive to recapture Kurdish-held territory on Oct.
+16, Barzani confirmed that he would not extend his presidential term after Nov.
+1 "under any conditions".

+Demonstrators, some carrying clubs and guns, stormed the parliament building as the session was in progress.

+Gunshots were heard.
+Some protesters outside the building said they wanted to "punish" MPs who they said had "insulted" Barzani.
+Some attacked journalists at the scene.

 A Kurdish official had told Reuters on Saturday that Barzani had decided to hand over the presidency without waiting for elections that had been set for Nov.
 1 but which have now been delayed by eight months.

 The region, which had enjoyed unprecedented autonomy for years, has been in turmoil since the independence referendum a month ago prompted military and economic retaliation from Iraq's central government in Baghdad.

+Barzani condemned the United States for failing to back the Kurds.
+"We tried to stop bloodshed but the Iraqi forces and Popular Mobilization Front (Shi'ite militias) kept advancing, using U.S. weapons," he said.

+"Our people should now question, whether the U.S. was aware of Iraq's attack and why they did not prevent it."

-Barzani has also been criticised by Kurdish opponents for the loss of the oil-rich city of Kirkuk, considered by many Kurds to be their spiritual home.
+Barzani has been criticised by Kurdish opponents for the loss of the city of Kirkuk, oil-rich and considered by many Kurds to be their spiritual home.

-Barzani's resignation could help facilitate a reconciliation between the Kurdistan Regional Government (KRG) and Iraq's central government, whose retaliatory measures since the referendum have transformed the balance of power in the north.
+His resignation could help facilitate a reconciliation between the Kurdistan Regional Government (KRG) and Iraq's central government, whose retaliatory measures since the referendum have transformed the balance of power in the north.

 Barzani has led the KRG since it was established in 2005.
 His second term expired in 2013 but was extended without elections being held as Islamic State militants swept across vast swathes of territory in Iraq and Syria.